Step 1 - Student Financial Aid and Award Information

-If additional Carroll need-based aid, for example athletic aid, is received after the initial award offer, need-based Carroll grants may be reduced.
+If additional Carroll need-based aid, for example athletic aid, is received after the initial aid offer, need-based Carroll grants may be reduced.

 The Higher Education Act of 1965 as amended (HEA) suspends aid eligibility for students who have been convicted under federal or state law of the sale or possession of drugs, if the offense occurred during a period of enrollment for which the student was receiving federal student aid (grants, loans, and/or work-study).

-The Office of Financial Aid will notify you of any changes to your award by sending you a revised award letter notification.
-Revised awards can be viewed on the Carroll College portal.
+The Office of Financial Aid will notify you of any changes to your offer by sending you a revised aid offer notification.
+Revised offers can be viewed on the Carroll College portal.